Ismaelbgr271/CV/README.md

 # CV
-My curriculum vitae for your review and consideration.
+My curriculum vitae for your review and consideration: https://ismaelbgr271.github.io/CV/